10-Day Egypt Itinerary: Pyramids, Nile Cruise & Luxor by a Cairo Native

 Plan Your Trip to Cairo in Advance!

-Nile Cruise: The Heart of the Trip (Days 4 to 6)
+Aswan & the Nile Cruise: Temples and River Life (Days 4 to 6)

 Is a Nile cruise worth it?
 Absolutely.
 The classic 4-day cruise is the most efficient and scenic way to visit the great temples of Upper Egypt while observing timeless scenes of life on the riverbanks.
 It is the heart of any trip to the country.